 Over the years, many of our customers have expressed frustration with their lack of choices when purchasing aerospace sealants and choosing vendors.
 Customers were experiencing long lead times, delayed schedules, and higher prices, but they didn’t have an equivalent sealant to use in place of the industry-standard sealants like PPG/PRC.
 The result?
 Lower profit margins and frustrated customers.

 When you’re telling your customer that you’re pushing the delivery date, we all know that even if it’s because of vendor issues, the buck stops with you.
 It’s your relationship with the customer that’s strained.

 In the early 2000s, we began to look for solutions, narrowing in on the idea of PMA sealants.
 If PMA parts are used throughout the aviation industry, then why do none exist for sealants?
 We pursued the idea, and in 2008, we received the FAA’s approval for the first PMA sealant line.

-In this article, we’re aiming to provide an introductory guide to PMA sealants and how the aerospace industry can leverage them.
+In this article, we’re aiming to provide an introductory guide to PMA sealants and how the aerospace industry can leverage them in 2021.
 We suggest this guide for anyone who works at a MRO, airline, aircraft OEM, or maintenance shop in the following departments:

 Because there is still some uncertainty and unfamiliarity with the concept of PMA and particularly PMA sealants in the aerospace industry, the purpose of this guide is to begin to remedy that.
 We will make clear to you the legitimacy and authority of PMA sealants as granted by the FAA.
 It’s equally important that we illustrate the safety and quality of PMA sealants, which are already in use by some airlines and MROs.
 A clear indication of their trust in the part’s performance.